MICHEL MARTIN, HOST:

-MARTIN: That's so sad.
-I mean maybe we could bring you out.
-More Red Bull.
+MARTIN: It's so sad.
+I mean, maybe we can bring you out - more Red Bull.
 Jimi, what else?

 IZRAEL: All right.
 Thanks, Michel.
 Well, we're going to drop the L-Word, LeBron.

-IZRAEL: LeBron James, looks like he was on the ropes the other night with his team is heating up - no puns intended.
+IZRAEL: LeBron James - look, he was on the ropes the other night but his team is heating up - no puns intended.
 Arsalan?

 IFTIKHAR: Don't condole anything, man.

 IFTIKHAR: It's still, you know, we've got a game seven on Saturday night.
 And yes, you know, LeBron James and the Miami "Cavaliers" took game six against the Boston Celtics.

 IFTIKHAR: But you know what?
 Nobody gave my Celtics a chance, Michel Martin.
 You know, first it was...

 IFTIKHAR: ...it was going to be Miami in a sweep, then five games, then six games.
 Anything can happen in a game seven.
 And when you have people like, you know, K.J. and Hondo - I'm sorry, K.G. and Rondo, anything can happen on Saturday night.
 It should be a great game seven and - although I think the ballers of Oklahoma City are probably going to run over anyone from the East.
 You know, the ability...

 MARTIN: Oh, notice how he's shaping the narrative, right?